wirelab/refinerycms-mailchimp/readme.md

 ## How to use this engine with a Refinery CMS project

-If you have a Refinery app set up already, add this engine to your Gemfile in the "USER DEFINED" area:
+If you have a Refinery app set up already, add this engine to your Gemfile in the `USER DEFINED` area:

     gem 'refinerycms-mailchimp'